BonoboPLC/lojjo_wiki/administration/games.md

 # Manage Games

-There are 3 different type o games currently offered on the Platform.
+There are 3 different type of games currently offered on the Platform.

 ## LottoRace Games

 ## Lottery Games

 ## Raffle Games